MicrosoftDocs/supply-chain-center/articles/administer/schema/shipmenteventtype.md

 VANNING

-A term sometimes used for stowing cargo in a container."
+A term sometimes used for stowing cargo in a container.

 |	Attribute	|	Datatype	|	Length	|	Primary Key	|	Description	|
 |---------------|--------|------|----------|-----------|